the-anna-project/annad/doc/concept/distribution.md

 1  2  3
 ```

-As we see there are different channels obtaining their own impulse population.
+As we see there are different channels obtaining their own signal population.
 This can indicate different evaluations of whatever is going on within the
 organism.
 Each channel has an separate input and an separate output.
-Pushing
+Pushing an
-an impulse to the input of one channel causes the impulse distribution for the
+signal to the input of one channel causes the signal distribution for the given
-given channel to increase.
-The whole impulse population within a balance
+channel to increase.
+The whole signal population within a balance system is
-system is capped.
-In case the overall impulse population is already saturated,
+capped.
+In case the overall signal population is already saturated, an adaption
-an adaption of the other channels happens automatically.
-That means, that at
+of the other channels happens automatically.
+That means, that at the same time
-the same time some input is received on one channel, some output is received on
+some input is received on one channel, some output is received on the other
-the other channels.
-The population of one channel increases and the population
+channels.
+The population of one channel increases and the population of the
-of the other channels decreases symmetrically.
-Having three saturated channels
+other channels decreases symmetrically.
+Having three saturated channels and one
-and one channel pushes an impulse, the value of it is divided by two and
+channel pushes an signal, the value of it is divided by two and population
-population worth the half of the pushed impulse is decreased from the other two
+worth the half of the pushed signal is decreased from the other two channels,
-channels, causing a balance or imbalance.
+causing a balance or imbalance.

 # weighted analysis
 Weighted analysis can represent vector population within space.
 The more